-Places are funded through the Community Education Provider Networks for nurses who have been employed in General Practice for less than 12 months.
-Nurses who wish to self-fund must be employed in General Practice, have access to a General Practice Nurse mentor and support from their employing practice.
+The majority of places are commissioned and funding is normally accessed through the CCG or Training Hub for your area.
+Nurses who wish to self-fund must be employed in General Practice for a minimum of 25 hours a week, have access to a General Practice Nurse Assessor and support from the employing GP practice.

 In order to complete this course a student must successfully complete all the following CORE modules (totalling 60 credits):

 This core module is designed to support students new to primary or community care settings to develop the knowledge and skills required to work safely and provide high quality care in making the transition into the primary care and community environment.
 Students may be newly qualified and embarking on their first post or may have transferred from acute or other clinical backgrounds.
 This module can be accessed as a stand-alone module.

 This module complements the Primary and Community Care Nursing: Core Skills module PHE6091 and PHE 6093.
 The module is designed to enable students to develop knowledge and skills to underpin the development of their career in primary and community care settings.
 It incorporates modern policy initiatives, leadership skills and the knowledge required to deliver evidence based high quality services within the primary care working environment.

 This module builds on the foundation provided by the Primary Care Nursing Core and Professional Practice modules.
 The module is designed to enable students to develop knowledge and skills particularly related to the management of Long Term Conditions.